-A recurrence started in the United Kingdom (England) on 1 November 2024.
+The first occurrence started in Iceland (Suðurland) on 2 December 2024.

 Africa, Asia, Americas, and Oceania

 No new events reported.

-On-going events for which there were new reported outbreaks, by world region (reported through follow-up reports): Americas H5N1: Canada (Clade: 2.3.4.4b - Lineage: Reassortment Eurasian and North American) and United States of America &lt;sup>3 As defined in Article 1.1.2. of the WOAH Terrestrial Animal Health Code, an "event" means a single outbreak or a group of epidemiologically related outbreaks of a given listed disease or emerging disease that is the subject of a notification.
+On-going events for which there were new reported outbreaks, by world region (reported through follow-up reports): Americas H5N1: Canada (Clade: 2.3.4.4b - Lineage: Reassortment Eurasian and North American) and United States of America 3 As defined in Article 1.1.2. of the WOAH Terrestrial Animal Health Code, an "event" means a single outbreak or a group of epidemiologically related outbreaks of a given listed disease or emerging disease that is the subject of a notification.
 An event is specific to a pathogenic agent and strain, when appropriate, and includes all related outbreaks reported from the time of the initial notification through to the final report.
-Reports of an event include susceptible species, the number and geographical distribution of affected animals and epidemiological units. &lt;sup>4 As defined in the glossary of the WOAH Terrestrial Animal Health Code, an "outbreak" means the occurrence of one or more cases in an epidemiological unit.
-Asia H5N1: Japan, Korea (Rep. of), Türkiye (Rep. of) (Clade 2.3.4.4b; Lineage: Fully Eurasian) Europe H5: France

-H5N1: Czech Republic, Hungary, Italy, Poland, Romania Africa and Oceania No new outbreaks reported in the on-going events, or no on-going events.

-New outbreaks and associated subtypes During the period covered by this report, 183 new outbreaks in poultry were notified by 14 countries (Canada, Czech Republic, France, Germany, Hungary, Italy, Japan, Korea (Rep. of), The Netherlands, Poland, Romania, Türkiye (Rep. of), The United Kingdom, United States of America).
-Details are presented in Figures 2 and 3.
+Reports of an event include susceptible species, the number and geographical distribution of affected animals and epidemiological units.
+4 As defined in the glossary of the WOAH Terrestrial Animal Health Code, an "outbreak" means the occurrence of one or more cases in an epidemiological unit.
+Asia H5N1: Chinese Taipei (Clade 2.3.4.4b; Lineage: Fully Eurasian), Israel (Clade 2.3.4.4b; Lineage: Fully Eurasian), Japan, Korea (Rep. of), Türkiye (Rep. of) (Clade 2.3.4.4b; Lineage: Fully Eurasian) Europe H5N1: Austria, Germany, Hungary, Italy, Poland, The Netherlands Africa and Oceania No new outbreaks reported in the on-going events, or no on-going events.
+New outbreaks and associated subtypes During the period covered by this report, 93 new outbreaks in poultry were notified by 17 countries and territories (Albania, Austria, Canada, Chinese Taipei, France, Germany, Hungary, Iceland, Israel, Italy, Japan, Korea (Rep. of), Poland, The Netherlands, Türkiye (Rep. of), United Kingdom, United States of America).
+Details are presented in Figures 3 and 4

 Figure 3.
 Distribution of HPAI new outbreaks in poultry, and corresponding subtypes.
-The outbreaks are presented on top of the chicken density layer produced by the Food and Agriculture Organization of the United Nations (FAO) - GLW 4: Gridded Livestock Density (Global - 2020 - 10 km) Layers for the distribution of other poultry species (such as ducks, turkeys, geese, etc.) are not currently available under FAO GLW 4: Gridded Livestock Density (Global - 2020 - 10 km).
+The outbreaks are presented on top of the chicken density layer5 produced by the Food and Agriculture Organization of the United Nations (FAO) - GLW 4: Gridded Livestock Density (Global - 2020 - 10 km) 5 Layers for the distribution of other poultry species (such as ducks, turkeys, geese, etc.) are not currently available under FAO GLW 4: Gridded Livestock Density (Global - 2020 - 10 km).

 Figure 4.
-Number of new outbreaks, associated cases, losses, and number of poultry birds vaccinated in response to these outbreaks by geographical region (losses include animals dead and killed and disposed of within outbreaks - they do not include culling around outbreaks.
+Number of new outbreaks, associated cases and losses (losses include animals dead and killed and disposed of within outbreaks - they do not include culling around outbreaks.
 It should also be noted that some countries or territories are unable to provide a precise number of cases and leave this field blank in the report.
+During the period covered by the report, no country/territory reported vaccination of poultry birds in response to the outbreaks.
 The number of poultry birds under preventive official vaccination programmes are reported through the six-monthly reports to WOAH and this information is not yet available for the period under review.
-HPAI in non-poultry New events by world region (reported through immediate notifications) Asia H5N1 in non-poultry birds:
+HPAI in non-poultry New events by world region (reported through immediate notifications) Europe H5N1 in non-poultry birds: